Crystalline Medical Awarded $3 Million

 SBIR Grant to Commercialize the Vu-PathTM Ultrasound System

-BALTIMORE, MD - May 29th, 2018 - Crystalline Medical, LLC, a medical device company developing minimally-invasive, image-guidance solutions for the areas of cardiology, emergency medicine, and interventional radiology, announced today that it has been awarded a Phase IIB Small Business Innovation Research (SBIR) grant by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
+BALTIMORE, MD - May 29th, 2018 - Crystalline Medical, Inc, a medical device company developing minimally-invasive, image-guidance solutions for the areas of cardiology, emergency medicine, and interventional radiology, announced today that it has been awarded a Phase IIB Small Business Innovation Research (SBIR) grant by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
 The award provides up to $3 million in funding to complete the product development and clinical work required to commercialize Crystalline Medical’s first product, the Vu- PathTM Ultrasound System.
 This award comes as Crystalline Medical completes work on a $1.4 million Phase II award from the NHLBI.

 The purpose of the NHLBI SBIR Phase IIB Bridge Award is to facilitate and accelerate the capital-intensive steps that are required to transition the product to the commercialization stage.
 "We are proud and fortunate to have the continued support of the NIH," said Todd Chappell, CEO of Crystalline Medical.
 "The Phase IIB award signifies an important milestone for the company as we advance Vu-Path to a clinical study and commercialization."